-I once won Chef of the Year with this pudding, it's charming yet unusual.
-Forget the nasty pink stuff you had at school, this is real blancmange, made properly.
+I once won Chef of the Year with this pudding.
+It's charming yet unusual.
+Forget the nasty pink stuff you had at school.
+This is real blancmange, made properly.
 I hope you will agree, the results speak for themselves.

-- 397g can Carnation Condensed Milk
+- 397 g Carnation Condensed Milk

 - 1 vanilla pod